-Fourth, our empirical strategy examining firms before and after stock market listing is among a small number of studies adopting this quasi-experimental set-up.
-With a range of tests to rule out endogeneity concerns, reverse causality, and competing explanations, we increase confidence in the going-public effect by demonstrating that IPO selection and IPO dynamics are not driving its operation.
+Fourth, our empirical strategy examining firms before and after stock market listing is among a small number of studies adopting this quasi-experimental setup.
+With a range of tests to rule out endogeneity concerns, reverse causality, and competing explanations, we increase confidence in the going-public effect by demonstrating that IPO selection and IPO dynamics do not drive its operation.

-Finally, we attempt to understand if firms can defy the going-public effect and continue to introduce breakthrough innovations after going public.
-We identified a set of industry factors that might shift the public firm's calculus away from stock market incentives and toward product-market incentives.
-Industry factors can also be measured before and after the IPO, which is consistent with our quasi-experimental approach, and suffer from fewer endogeneity concerns.
-We outline directions for future research on this topic in the next section.
+Finally, we attempt to understand whether firms can defy the going-public effect and continue to introduce breakthrough innovations after going public.
+We identified a set of industry factors that might shift the public firm's calculus away from stock market incentives and toward productmarket incentives.
+Industry factors can also be measured before and after the IPO, which is consistent with our quasiexperimental approach, and they suffer from fewer endogeneity concerns.
+We outline directions for further research on this topic in the next subsection.